shaunl89/vue-todo-list/README.md

 - updating an activity (toggling between complete / uncomplete)
 - deleting an activity
 - list all activities when page is first loaded or reloaded

-## Known Bugs
-PUT requests sent to backend results in an empty form body received by the backend despite configurations to enable CORS and accept OPTIONS requests.